Indexing history

 Cornell University Press:

 • Emily D. Steinlight.
-The Biopolitical Imagination: Literary Form and the Politics of Population (2018).
+Populating the Novel: Literary Form and the Politics of Surplus Life (2018).

 Fordham University Press: